Union United Church: History

-Negro Community Centre
+Negro Community Centre of Montreal

-Under the leadership of Rev. Charles H. Este, Members of Union United Church established the Negro Community Centre (NCC) in February 1927 in the basement of Union Church.
+Under the leadership of Rev. Charles H. Este, Members of Union United Church established the Negro Community Centre of Montreal (NCC) in February 1927 in the basement of Union Church.
 Founding members of the NCC included Golden Darby, Israel Sealey, Mack McClain, Hattie Olley, Mamie Morris, Edward Taylor, and Clara De Shield.
 The NCC not only served the congregation of Union Church, but was also open to members of Montreal's black community.
 One of its major objectives was social integration.

 In 1931, Dudley Sykes was hired as the Executive Director of the NCC and under his leadership the NCC programs had an average monthly attendance of 1,000 individuals.